The Crisis Threatening Professional Photography

 GROSS – EXPENSES = PROFIT

 I talk to the class about Business and Marketing Skills: How to make a living as a photographer.
 For most of the course, I explained all the expenses the students needed to consider.
 The problem is getting a realistic understanding of all the money going out.
-Most people can see what is coming in but struggle with going out to run a healthy business.
+Most people can see what is coming in, but struggle to go out and run a healthy business.
 Remember, knowledge is power.
-That power allows you to ask for the right price for the job.
+That power allows you to request the appropriate price for the job.

 Fuji X-E2, 18-55mm, ISO 6400, ƒ/11, 1/10 [photo by Robin Nelson]

-Just like the storyline starting with the WHY? is what I was trying to drive home.
+As with the storyline, starting with the WHY? is what I was trying to emphasize.

-The only thing stopping the students in the class from doing what they want starting now is only income to cover their expenses.
-So when I asked them what stood in the way of them doing what they wanted to do right now, it took a while for them to see money was the obstacle.
+The only thing stopping the students in the class from doing what they want starting now is the lack of income to cover their expenses.
+So when I asked them what stood in the way of them doing what they wanted to do right now, it took a while for them to see that money was the obstacle.

 Fuji X-E2, 18-55mm, ISO 6400, ƒ/5.6, 1/40 [photo by Robin Nelson]